AmFe-GH/Atnal/Readme.md

 method in metabolomics research.
 However, the vast size and high dimensionality of MSI data pose challenges for analysis even though there are already many conventional machine learning methods used in this area, such as the "Curse of dimensionality" problem.
 Therefore, compressing sparse distributions of raw data while ensuring minimal information loss is important.
 In response to these challenges, we propose Atnal, an attention-based generative model.
-Atnal effectively maps MSI data to a low-dimensional space with an extremely low loss (2 × 10−7 ∼ 7 × 10−9
-), which can contribute to the pattern discovery of MSI data.
+Atnal effectively maps MSI data to a low-dimensional space with an extremely low loss, which can contribute to the pattern discovery of MSI data.
 Then Atnal is applied in the domain of cancer region recognition and correlation analysis.
 As it is presented, Atnal can distinguish the regions primarily containing cancer cells from those with normal cells and identify highly correlated metabolites with cancer (correlation coefficient up to 0.79).
 Atnal can provide quantitative guidance for the clinical removal of cancerous tissue, helping to avoid subjective bias and